 Accessibility

-Richmond Valley Council is committed to the Richmond Valley being inclusive and accessible for people of all abilities.
-The Disability Inclusion Action Plan 2023-2025 (DIAP), adopted at the 19 December 2023 Ordinary Meeting, guides Council’s planning and actions to promote accessibility in our community.
+Richmond Valley Council is committed to creating an inclusive and accessible community for people of all abilities.
+Our Disability Inclusion Action Plan 2023–2025 (DIAP), adopted at the Ordinary Meeting on 19 December 2023, guides our efforts to improve accessibility across the Richmond Valley.

 Our Disability Inclusion Action Plan

-• Attitudes and behaviours – encouraging positive attitudes towards inclusion within government organisations, as well as the wider community.
+• Attitudes and behaviours – promoting inclusive attitudes within Council and the wider community.

-• Employment – ensuring people with disability have the opportunity to gain, retain, contribute effectively and experience the positive self and social benefits of employment.
+• Employment – creating opportunities for people with disability to participate in meaningful work and experience the benefits of employment.

-• Systems and processes – ensuring people with disability are able to access information, systems, processes and services and supporting their right to exercise choice and control.
+• Systems and processes – ensuring access to information, services, and systems, while supporting choice and independence.

 Accessible playgrounds

-Council is working to include more accessible playground equipment across our towns.
-For further information, please contact Council on 02 6660 0300.
+Council is working to expand accessible playground equipment across our towns.
+For more information, contact us on (02) 6660 0300.

 Pedestrian and Access Mobility Plan (PAMP)